 - SHOPPING: Country Accents Antiques (it is in FRONT of the Backyard Bistro – making it a bit hard to find the Bistro… we think you’d enjoy checking out both!)

-- REJUVENATING: Sit outdoors, look at the stars, listen to nature, enjoy the crackle, smell and glow of the fire pit, take a walk up or down the hills near Bella Green or hang out in the exercise room, book a Massage (call us at 210-251-5766) &/or Infra-red Sauna session at Bella Green, book a private WATSU session at Deer Creek Sanctuary.
+- FUN/RELAXATION: Our guest rave about the authentic Horseback riding experience at Cross G Ranch, or simply sit outdoors, look at the stars, listen to nature, enjoy the crackle, smell and glow of the fire pit, take a walk up or down the hills near Bella Green, hang out in the exercise room, grab a book from the library, bring their own hammock(s) to have a swing, book a massage &/or infra-red sauna session at Bella Green, or consider a private WATSU session at Deer Creek Sanctuary.

 Our recommended favorites include: